College of Business > Faculty > A to Z listing of Faculty > Cindy Durtschi

 Forensic AccountingFinancial Accounting

-Cindy Durtschi is the EY Professor of Accounting and director of the Master of Science in Audit and Advisory Services, which she created in 2016.
+Cindy Durtschi is the Ledger & Quill Professor and director of the Master of Science in Audit and Advisory Services, which she created in 2016.
 She is an award-winning teacher and researcher in the fields of financial and forensic accounting.

 Durtschi is the 2021 recipient of the American Accounting Association (AAA) J. Michael and Mary Anne Cook/Deloitte Foundation Prize, the foremost recognition of an accounting faculty member in the U.S. who has contributed to graduate accounting education and demonstrates the attributes of a superior teacher in the discipline of accounting.
 She also received the 2006 AAA Innovation in Audit Education Award for her forensic accounting case, "The Tallahassee Bean Counters: A Problem-Based Learning Case in Forensic Auditing."